s-ball/CRBTree/Readme.md

 ## Current status:

-This is a beta quality project because it has never be used in a real world application.
-It is developped using Visual
+This is a beta quality project because it has never been used in a real world application.
+It is developed using Visual
 Studio Community 2022, but is intended to be portable to any C platform.
 Tests use the *Google Test* framework and require a C++ environment.